Understanding the Costs of Opening a Franchise Business

 Costs of Equipment

 The costs of equipment will vary greatly depending on the business model and the type of franchise that you choose to invest in.
 For example, in order to own a Kona Ice franchise, you will need to invest in a Kona Entertainment Vehicle (K.E.V).
+The costs of equipment will also vary, but there are several business equipment financing options available.

 Material Costs

 If you’re going to create a storefront, you’ll almost certainly have to buy the products that you’ll be selling in order to get started.
-There are several different brands that provide recognized suppliers and have contracts in place for bulk buying.

-The distinction between a franchise and a non-franchise business lies in the fact that when you invest in a franchise, you have access to the complete support and direction of both the franchisor and the community of franchisees, in addition to the name recognition of an already successful company.
+The distinction between a franchise and a non-franchise business lies in the fact that when you invest in a franchise, you have access to the complete support and direction of both the franchisor and the community of franchisees, in addition to the name recognition that comes with an already successful company.
 On the other hand, when you start your own business, you will have to start from scratch without preset operational procedures and instructions, a national brand, tested and proven products, etc.

 This is why franchises take ongoing royalty fees that are often calculated as a percentage of your total gross income.
 Depending on the franchise agreement, they may get paid on a weekly or monthly basis.
 Royalty costs are typically between 4% and 12% of a company’s total income.
 However, some businesses impose a flat monthly royalty fee instead.
 This is what makes franchising profitable for the national company.